paulLeClair/P-Engine/README.md

 For books, the **Vulkan Programming Guide** by Sellers and Kessenich is something I refer to all the time, as well as the **Vulkan Cookbook** by Pawel Lapinski.
 When learning Vulkan, you'll unavoidably have to dive into the **Vulkan Specification**.
 The [**Vulkan Guide**](https://vkguide.dev) and other such online tutorials are also very helpful and I've referred to them often.

 For general game engine information, **Game Engine Architecture** by Jason Gregory is very helpful!
 Thankfully there are lots of great resources and books out there for learning the art and science of computer graphics.
 I often use **Real-Time Rendering** by Akenine-Moller et al, as well as the graphics bible, **Computer Graphics: Principles and Practice** by Hughes et al. There are plenty of other great graphics books on more specialized topics, such as **Level of Detail for 3D Graphics** by Luebke et al.

+## License

+As of right now, I haven't settled on an open-source license.
+That means you shouldn't really touch this code right now, except maybe to build and run it.
+This codebase is still very much in flux, so it doesn't make much sense to use it at this point.
+I will add some kind of open-source license once the engine is more mature and capable of being used to create their own engines/games.

+The end goal is to have this be a good starting point for other people to fork their own versions and go nuts with it, but I want to make sure I make the right decision here!